bxdoan/bxdoan/README.md

 <div align="center">

-> It doesn’t do any good to pretend you can’t see what’s going on.
+> You become what you believe.

-> — Yuuya Mochizuki —
+> — Oprah Winfrey —

 </div>